denschwarz/TopEFT/README.md

-'1l_mp' inidcates that all w+ are decaying leptonically and all w- hadronically 'dilep' indicates that both W- and w+ decay leptonically '1l' in the single top t-channel there is only one w per event and this decays leptonically '4f' implemented in the 4f scheme (all processes without this are 5f scheme)
+'1l_mp' inidcates that all w+ are decaying leptonically and all w- hadronically 'dilep' indicates that both W- and w+ decay leptonically '1l' in the single top t-channel there is only one w per event and this decays leptonically '4f' implemented in the 4f scheme (all processes without this are 5f scheme), this also means that the 4f restriction card is loaded and maxflavor=4 in run card

 ## MadSpin and decays